CSE-210-Team-10/cse210-group10/admin/documentation/cipipeline/cicd.md

 3. Documentation generation via Human: JSDocs on VSCode
 4. Packaging (or Bundling for Production) via automation: Terser
 5. Deployment via automation: Cloudflare
-6. Linting: ESLint
+6. Linting: ESLint, HTMLHint
 7. End-to-End Tests/Integration Tests: Cypress

-Currently, the pipeline supports unit testing for front-end related code (JS).
+Currently, the pipeline supports unit testing for front-end related code (JS, HTML).
 All developers implement new features in developer branches off of the staging environment.

 When a developer creates a pull request, unit tests are run on the new code.
 If these pass, a built production-ready bundle will be deployed on Cloudflare using Cloudflare CLI.